 HISTORY OF MARCH

-> The month that can come in “like a lion and out like a lamb” is named after the Roman god of war Mars.
-March or Martius as it was known in ancient Rome is the first month of Spring, and a favorable season for travel or to begin a military campaign.
+The month that can come in “like a lion and out like a lamb” is named after the Roman god of war (and agriculture) Mars.
+March or Martius as it was known in ancient Rome is the first month of Spring, and a favorable season for travel, planting, or to begin a military campaign.
 March 1 in the Northern hemisphere it marks the beginning of the meteorological Spring and was the original New Year’s Day of Rome until that was changed to December of January under different rulers.
 Some parts of Europe continued to use March as the beginning of the year until 15th and 16th centuries.

-> In the West, following the church liturgical calendar, March may be host to pre-Lent holidays like Shrove Monday, Mardi Gras and Ash Wednesday.
+In the West, following the church liturgical calendar, March may be host to pre-Lent holidays like Shrove Monday, Mardi Gras and Ash Wednesday.
 If the first full moon happens on or after March 21, Good Friday and Easter may occur in March as well.

 March winds and April showers?
 Bring forth May flowers.

 …could mean that it’s a good month to go fly a kite.